emacs-mirror/emacs/mps/manual/source/guide/debug.rst

     }

 When ASLR is turned on, running this program outputs different addresses on each run.
-For example, here are four runs on OS X 10.9.3::
+For example, here are four runs on macOS 10.9.3::

     data: 0x10a532020 text: 0x10a531ed0 stack: 0x7fff556ceb1c heap: 0x7f9f80c03980